How to run a book drive

 Other tips that might help:

-• At a university or school: For each of our bold genres below, try to find a department or club who might have books!
+- At a university or school: For our most needed genres, try to find a department or club who might have books!
 For example, reach out to the art department about drawing books, Spanish department about books in Spanish, etc.

 How to find books in your community